OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 ## Next steps

 Visit [Integrate Office Scripts with Power Automate](../develop/power-automate-integration.md) to learn more about connecting Office Scripts with Power Automate.

+You can also check out the [Automated task reminders sample scenario](../resources/scenarios/task-reminders.md) to learn how to combine Office Scripts and Power Automate with Teams Adaptive Cards.